boot-clj/boot-cljs/docs/compiler-options.md

 Example of first case is `:output-to` and `:output-dir`.
 These filepaths need to be under temp directory managed by Boot-cljs.

-Example of second case if `:main` namespace.
+Example of second case is `:main` namespace.
 Boot-cljs writes it's own main namespace because we need to support multiple `:require` namespaces from `.cljs.edn` files.
 This is important because other tools ([boot-reload](https://github.com/adzerk-oss/boot-reload)) use `:require` to initialize themselves.